Restaurants reopen around the U.S. with limits on number of diners among other rules

 In Milan, Italy’s financial capital, 3,400 restaurants planned to open Monday, along with 4,800 bars, 2,900 hairdressers, 2,200 clothing stores and 700 shoe shops.

-In Britain, officials and tourism boards discouraged people from visiting popular tourist spots — like beaches or country parks — on the first weekend since lockdown rules were eased in England.
+In England, officials and tourism boards discouraged people from visiting popular spots like beaches or parks on the first weekend since the lockdown was eased.
 Stricter rules remain place in other parts of the U.K., and English daytrippers have been warned against crossing into Scotland or Wales.

-In Spain, Prime Minister Pedro Sánchez said he would ask Parliament for what he hopes will be the last extension of the country’s state of emergency to battle the coronavirus pandemic, until around late June.
+Spain’s prime minister, Pedro Sánchez, said he would ask Parliament for what he hopes will be the last extension of a state of emergency to battle the pandemic, until around late June.

-Spain is slowly scaling back confinement measures, but the tourism industry, which accounts for 12% of GDP, looks set to lose its critical summer season.
+The country is slowly scaling back confinement measures, but tourism, which accounts for 12% of GDP, looks set to lose its critical summer season.

-“Spain needs tourism,” Sánchez said Saturday.
+“Spain needs tourism,” Sánchez said.
 “But tourism needs security.
 It needs health guarantees.”